20001327/sessiontypechecker/project/README.md

 The last two files are ignored by the type-ckecer.
 They can be used to run the protocol in the Erlang shell, compiling all the `.erl` files and evaluating `main:start_prtocol()`

+The project files are also available from the zipped directory `project_.zip`